DynaPlex/DynaPlex/docs/source/community/contributing.rst

 - Commit messages are clear and short

+- Your branch passes the 2 unit test, see the ExecuteTests() function in the src/tests folder

-- Your code is well tested, please include the test files such that we can test ourselves too
+- Your code is well tested and bugfree, please include the test files such that we can test ourselves too

 - Please only submit a single new feature in a branch, do not submit a large heap of changes in your branch